onosproject/onos-config/tools/test/devicesim/README.md

 # Device Simulator

-This is a docker VM that runs gNMI/gNOI implementation supporting openconfig models.
+This is a docker VM that runs a gNMI/gNOI implementation supporting openconfig models.

 Inspired by https://github.com/faucetsdn/gnmi